Time-Aware and Transition-Semantic Graph Neural Networks for Interpretable Predictive Business Process Monitoring: Experiments

 \subsubsection{Evaluation Metrics}

 To evaluate model performance across all architectures, we report both classification accuracy and sequence alignment quality.
-Specifically: \begin{itemize}[leftmargin=*] \item \textbf{Accuracy (Acc):} Measures the proportion of test instances where the top-1 predicted label exactly matches the ground truth. \item \textbf{Top-3 / Top-5 Accuracy:} Reported to reflect cases where the correct label appears among the top-3 or top-5 predictions.
+Specifically: \begin{itemize}[leftmargin=*] \item \textbf{Accuracy (Acc):} Measures the proportion of test instances where the top-1 predicted label exactly matches the ground truth.
+For completeness, and to account for class imbalance across logs, we also report \textit{precision (P)}, \textit{recall (R)}, and \textit{weighted F1-score (F1)} for GAT models (see Table~\ref{tab:gat_combined}), though our primary focus remains on accuracy and sequence-level alignment metrics. \item \textbf{Top-3 / Top-5 Accuracy:} Reported to reflect cases where the correct label appears among the top-3 or top-5 predictions.
 These metrics are especially relevant for event prediction tasks with multiple plausible outcomes. \item \textbf{Damerau–Levenshtein Distance (DL):} For GAT based models generating full sequence predictions, we additionally compute DL distance between predicted and reference sequences.
 This edit-distance metric captures positional and structural deviations, providing a holistic measure of sequence level prediction quality. \end{itemize}

 All datasets are split into 80\% training and 20\% testing sets, using stratified sampling over sequence length (GAT) and event label (prefix GCN) to preserve distributional characteristics.
 Each model is trained for a maximum of 300 epochs with early stopping based on validation loss, using a patience threshold of 30 epochs.
 Reported results are averaged over three independent runs to ensure robustness and reduce variance introduced by random initialization.